MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/server-core/server-core-removed-roles.md

 - Windows Deployment Services (**WDS**) *

 ## Role Services not in Server Core
+> [!NOTE]
-Note only Remote Desktop Licenses services are still included in Server Core.
+Remote Desktop Licenses services are still included in Server Core.
 Other features have been removed after Windows Server 1803 SAC / Windows Server 2019 LTSC.
-This removal does not affect the Server Core Installation option of Windows Server SAC or LTSC prior to these releases.
+This removal does not affect the availability in Windows Server SAC or LTSC prior to the named releases.

 - Print and Document Services \ Distributed Scan Server (**Print-Scan-Server**)
 - Print and Document Services \ Internet Printing (**Print-Internet**)